Pitson3/MetricsDashboard/README.md

 - Uptime: The total time that the services are up and running
 - Errors: The http 40X and 50X errors encountered by the services
 - Latency: The http request response time
-- CPU Usage: The amount of cpu used by containerized applications esp. the backend and frontned service
+- CPU Usage: The amount of cpu used by containerized applications especially the backend and frontend service
-- Memory Usage: The amount of memory used by the containererized applications especially the backend and frontned service
+- Memory Usage: The amount of memory used by the containerized applications especially the backend and frontned service
 - Jaegar Spans: The trace for the backend and frontend service